-The U.S. pharmaceutical industry has expressed concerns regarding some EU and Member State policies affecting market access for pharmaceutical products, including procedural nontransparency and a lack of meaningful stakeholder input into policies related to pricing and reimbursement.
-The United States is following with interest EU deliberations on steps to increase the availability of pharmaceutical product information to consumers, as a means of promoting consumer awareness and access to medicines.
+The U.S. pharmaceutical industry has expressed concerns regarding some EU and Member State policies affecting market access for pharmaceutical products, including nontransparent procedures and a lack of meaningful stakeholder input into policies related to pricing and reimbursement, including therapeutic reference pricing and other price controls.
+The United States is following with interest EU deliberations on steps to increase the availability of pharmaceutical product information to consumers as a means of promoting consumer awareness and access to medicines, and is also following the current discussions on the review of the EU Transparency Directive.
 The United States continues to engage with the EU and individual Member States on these matters.
-In recent years, the U.S. pharmaceutical industry has raised concerns about pharmaceutical market access and government pricing and reimbursement systems in Austria, Belgium, the Czech Republic, Finland, France, Germany, Hungary, Lithuania, the Netherlands, Poland, Portugal, Spain, and the United Kingdom.
-Additional detail on some of these countries follows.
+In recent years, the U.S. pharmaceutical industry has raised concerns about pharmaceutical market access and government pricing and reimbursement systems in Austria, Belgium, the Czech Republic, Finland, France, Germany, Hungary, Lithuania, the Netherlands, Poland, Portugal, Romania, Spain, and the United Kingdom.
+Additional detail on some of these countries' measures follows.